 In Fairbanks the Aurora season is from about the first of September through to the end of April.
 While there is never any guarantee, we were told that it would be visible in Fairbanks an average of four out of five nights when the sky is clear and dark enough.
 Luckily the Aurora also seems to follow Joel wherever he goes, so we lucked out!

-Tips for Aurora Success!
+Chasing the Aurora – Tips for Success!

 TIP #1- Soft Serve News is a website that you can use to track the aurora.
 Using satellite, the site is the most reliable aurora tracker and Joel recommends it.
 It updates frequently with real time Borealis predictions of the storm’s intensity using a KP measuring system.
 Essentially, the higher the KP the more visible it is to the naked eye.
 For Alaska, Joel and I operated around a 4 or 5… which is really good!
 When it’s at a level 3 or 4 you can see it quite clearly with your own eyes, but anything lower and you likely wont.